feanor12/ebean-eclipse-enhancer/README.md

 ======================

 Ebean ORM eclipse enhancement plugin.
 This performs Ebean enhancement for both entity beans and "query beans" as part of Eclipse IDE compile.
+This fork use the new artifact name "io.ebean" instead of "com.avaje"

 ### Update site